berkkarasu/IE343_Term_Project_Fall_22/README.md

 Please be informed that you need to give a complete report about the coding approach, the explanation of your algorithms with steps, any decision that you have made as well as the numerical results and CPU usage, with the benchmark in the first step of the algorithm.
 You will be given a Git repository that includes the datasets that you will use throughout the project, a .java file that includes the exact solution method code and the objects that you need to use within the scope of the project.

 If you want to use another artist to work, you can deal with it by using "datagen.ipynb" file and entering Client ID and Client Secret for Spotify API.
-You can refer it to this link for getting a Client ID and Secret for the Spotify API. i
+You can refer it to this link for getting a Client ID and Secret for the Spotify API.

 https://developer.spotify.com/documentation/web-api/quick-start/